muditha-silva/data-search-api/README.md

 Gradle is used as the build tool.

-Make sure you the commands from project root directory
+Run the commands from project root directory

 To run tests